What parents need to know about long COVID in children

 Others may say that they constantly feel tired or have sore muscles or dizzy and a number of other bothersome symptoms.
 One of the most worrisome features of COVID is the potential for heart damage.
-Parents should be on the lookout for any cardiac symptoms, like feeling like the heart is beating more rapidly than usual and unusual shortness of breath after just minimal activity or a feeling like you're going to pass out or lose consciousness.
+Parents should be on the lookout for any cardiac symptoms, like feeling like the heart is beating more rapidly than usual, experiencing unusual shortness of breath after just minimal activity, or feeling like you're going to pass out or lose consciousness.

 Parents should also be mindful of the influence of stress on children after COVID, which can sometimes be very difficult to pick up in the very young children.
 There are several things that can cause this stress.
 For example, children who haven't been able to taste for months feel stressed every time they eat because they just can't enjoy the food they used to love.